chitrangad/Coursera-CleaningData/Codebook.md

-<h1>Code Book
+# Code Book

-This code book contains all the variables and summaries calculated, along with units, and any other relevant information in tidy.txt.
+## This code book contains all the variables and summaries calculated, along with units, and any other relevant information in tidy.txt.

 Identifiers